 Campus School Fund dollars, at work in every classroom, benefit every student and every teacher.
-They help provide all the things that make Campus School an exceptional school.
 Since the Campus School Fund requires donations every year, your participation is important now.

 Our fiscal year ends June 30th, but of course, gifts are welcome at any time.
 We ask all current families, as well as grandparents, alumni and friends, to participate in the Campus School Fund.
 You can give online at https://www.smith.edu/cssc/give or by calling 800-241-2056 (option 1).
 Please contact our Director of Development and Alumni/ae Relations, Chris Andrews with any questions.
 Candrews@smith.edu 413-585-6510 o 412-443-2491 c

-Currently, 28% of Campus School families receive financial aid.
-We are committed to providing need based financial aid that opens our doors to a diverse community of learners and ensuring that every child’s education is enriched by the school’s economic diversity.
-Campus School Fund gifts make this important commitment possible.
+We need to create a few endowed funds to provide stable funding for our most important ongoing initiatives.
+The first of these will fund Financial Aid.
+Currently, 34% of Campus School families receive financial aid - up from 13% in 1997.
+We are committed to providing need based financial aid that opens our doors to a diverse community of learners and ensures that every child’s education is enriched by the school’s economic diversity.
+Endowing this effort will make this important commitment sustainable.